Pensions in Germany: Voluntary occupational pension provision

 In 2009 contributions up to €2,500 (Betriebsbemessungsgrenze) were tax free.
 A further €1,800 in contributions to Direct Insurance schemes are tax free.
 About 50% of workers in Germany are covered by these schemes.

 According to the Deutsches Institut für Zeitwertkonten und Pension Lösungen, a consultancy, "in almost all firms, 30 to 50% of the capital required to meet the commitments made in days when the interest rates were higher is missing".
 The Germans have invested 500 billion euros in Voluntary Occupational Pension and 170 to 225 billion euros are needed to fill in the coverage gap.

 Private provision

 Private pension schemes in Germany are personal funded pensions.
 The funds are protected by law and cannot be seized by creditors or the state.
 They are also not inheritable.
 Payments into these funds benefit from a government sponsored tax credit of €154 per year per adult and up to an additional €300 if the fund beneficiary has children.
 The most popular form of private pension provisions is the so-called Riester Pension.
 The annual government expenditure for the tax credits is at around €7bn.
 An alternative government sponsored private pension scheme is the Rürup Pension, which is specifically, albeit not exclusively, designed for self-employed people, who are usually not eligible for the Riester Pension.

 Germans can take early retirement if they agree to forgo a percentage of their state pension.

+Pension Reform 2025 (Rentenpaket 2025)

+On 6 August 2025 the federal government of Germany (german: "Bundestag") agreed on the "Rentenpaket 2025" in order to build a fairer and more stable state pension system which aims to uphold a stable pension level at 48% by 2031.
+The reform package by the coalition of CDU/CSU and SPD contents the lifting of the assertion ban (Anschlussverbot), that should make it possible and easier for pensioners to work beside their pension, also a part is the "maternal rent III" (Mütterrente III) intended to help mothers who gave birth to children before 1992 to finance their child-raising retrospectively and the financing of these reforms is provided by the federal Budget of Germany which will be an amount in the tens of millions.